johnphilipdp/anime-website/README.md

 ## Description

-The goal is to store every pending animes to watch in a simple way
+I realized that I have been storing my pending animes to watch in every notepad i can put my hands on or blank messages on messenger.
+So I decided to create a website for it .

 ### Fun Features Will Be Added